luludotdev/mattophobia/README.md

 # Mattophobia Says

-## About
-Inside the Mind of Mattophobia as JS Bindings
+_Inside the Mind of Mattophobia as JS Bindings._
-By Jack Baron
-Copyright (c) Jack Baron 2017
-Licensed under ISC License

 ## Documentation
-Mattophobia Says

 * MattSays
     * new MattSays([swears], [ings], [standalone], [merge])